pages-themes/minimal/pages/events/DMCM2020draft.md

 ### <strong><font color="Blue">Thursday 14 November</font></strong>

 **10:00 - 10:30 [Talk 31]:**
-**Introductory talk: COVID-19 Disease Map at the EUvsVirus Hackathon - making the map work**
+**Introductory talk: COVID-19 Disease Map at the EUvsVirus Hackathon - making the map work** *Anna Niarakis*

 **10:30 - 12:00 Breakout discussions**
 1. Interoperability, common standards and practices for working together at a larger scale - lessons learned from the C19DM effort